microsoft/oss-ai-summit/README.md

 - **Real-World Applications:** See how open-source innovation combines with Azure AI capabilities to build production-ready solutions
 - **Expert Insights:** Learn from live demos, case studies, and direct Q&A with framework maintainers and industry practitioners

-## Azure Free Trial
+> [!TIP]

-If you're new to Azure, and need an account to try out the samples highlighted during the events, get an [Azure account for free](https://aka.ms/AzureFreeTrialYT) and you'll get some free Azure credits to get started.
+> If you're new to Azure, and need an account to try out the samples highlighted during the events, get an [Azure account for free](https://aka.ms/AzureFreeTrialYT) and you'll get some free Azure credits to get started.

 ## Events